 In cases where a wrongful death suit is pursued and the victim left a will, the executor of the estate has the sole right to bring about a lawsuit.

 Why You Should File a Wrongful Death Suit as Soon as Possible

 It’s not a wise idea to take your time when it comes to pursuing wrongful death cases.
 Each state has its own statute of limitations and if you let that time period pass by without filing a suit, it will be dismissed.

 While there are rare circumstances where the deadline is extended, it’s not wise to assume this can happen in your case.

 The only exception is when the government or a government employee caused the victim’s death.
-In that case, you’d need to file a notice of claim with the government in 90 days or fewer.
+In that case, you’d need to file a notice of claim with the government in 90 days or less.